martiabr/putti-plotter-plot/spacestation/README.md

 - [ ] really rounded corners inflatable capsule (actually decoration since no building out from it)
 - [ ] improve single solar panel with arm/connector
 - [ ] double normal line capsule - just 2x2 normal lines vs. 2xline shaded vs. 2xblack vs. 2xn normal lines
+- [ ] parallel lines capsule - just 1, 2, ... uniformly distributed or "shading" with a sine
 - [ ] long construction beam type connectors
+- [ ] connector with flat part in middle, so it goes in on both sides and has a long narrow "capsule" in the middle
 - [ ] other solar panel arm variations
 - [ ] two double panels sticking out from arm